cre24/ai201-project2-fitfindr-starter/README.md

 **What was harder than expected:** The empty wardrobe edge case for `suggest_outfit` required two distinct LLM prompts — one for a populated wardrobe referencing specific pieces by name, and one for an empty wardrobe giving general styling advice.
 A single prompt could not handle both cases well because the LLM would either hallucinate wardrobe pieces or give overly generic advice when pieces were available.

+**Stretch feature — Retry logic with fallback:** If `search_listings` returns no results on the first attempt, the agent automatically retries up to three more times with progressively loosened constraints — first dropping size, then dropping max price, then dropping both.
+If a retry succeeds, `session["search_note"]` is set to inform the user what was adjusted.
+If all four attempts return empty, the agent sets `session["error"]` and returns early.
+This logic lives entirely in `run_agent()` and required no changes to `search_listings` itself.

 ---

 ## AI Usage